FJYang96/fjyang96.github.io/index.md

 I am a first-year MSc. student in the [Department of Aeronautics and Astronautics](https://aa.stanford.edu/) at [Stanford](https://www.stanford.edu/), where I am generously supported by the Stanford Graduate Engineering Fellowship.
-I am broadly interested in multi-agent systems and reinforcement learning.
+I am broadly interested in the dynamics and control of complex adaptive systems.

 Before coming to Stanford, I graduated with a B.A. in computer science from [Swarthmore College](https://www.swarthmore.edu), where I was supported by my